startin-blox/sib-core/README.md

 # Getting started

-> Please before to start, check [our contribution guidelines](https://git.startinblox.com/documentation/doc/wikis/Contribution-guidelines):)
+> Before you begin, please review [our contribution guidelines](https://git.startinblox.com/documentation/doc/wikis/Contribution-guidelines):)

-This documentation is for developers who would like to contribute to the core of the framework.
+This documentation is intended for developers who wish to contribute to the core of the framework.

-**If you just want to use the framework, please refer to [the general documentation](https://docs.startinblox.com).**
+**If you are looking to use the framework, please refer to [the general documentation](https://docs.startinblox.com).**

 ## Installation
 To start developing in `sib-core`, you need: